-Acentech provided acoustics and vibration consulting services for the Brigham Building for Transformative Medicine, an 11-story, 620,000 SF translational research and clinical facility on the Longwood campus of Brigham and Women’s Hospital.
+Acentech provided acoustics and vibration consulting services for the Hale Building for Transformative Medicine, an 11-story, 620,000 SF translational research and clinical facility on the Longwood campus of Brigham and Women’s Hospital.
 The building houses eight floors of research laboratories, two floors of medical clinics, a vivarium, a conference and teaching center, and a state-of-the-art imaging facility, as well as a 400-car parking garage.

 Acentech’s design addressed architectural acoustics, building mechanical system noise and vibration control, footfall-induced vibration control, and control of noise and vibration due to the Co-Generation plant in the basement of the building.
 The CoGen plant is a potential source of significant noise and vibration that could adversely impact numerous pieces of vibration sensitive equipment throughout the building.